 Some Out-of-Pocket maximums are as low as $2,200.
 If this plan is in your service area, that would mean the most you can spend on copayments and coinsurances for the year is $2,200.

 If you have high health care expenses a Humana Plan might be the plan for you.
 Many of Humana Medicare Advantage plans come with additional benefits and resources to support your well-being, including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.

 Silver Sneakers gives you access to gyms and exercise classes throughout the United States with no membership fees required.

 United Healthcare has been around for over 40 years, they have many years in the industry and anyone who chooses United Healthcare can feel confident in their coverage.
 Just like Aetna, United Healthcare has an A Rating with A.M Best company.

 United Healthcare offers more than just experience, they offer expertise.
 They understand one size doesn’t fit all when it comes to Medicare needs and plans.
 That is why United Healthcare offers many plan options, including Special Needs Plans.

 United healthcare has special needs plans for people in nursing homes or skilled nursing care, or people with diabetes, cardiovascular issues and options for people with Medicare and Medicaid.
-United Healthcare has over 12 million Medicare members and a partnership with AARP.
+United Healthcare has over 12 million Medicare members.